Police win forced retirement tribunal claim

 Last year, the High Court ruled A19 was lawful.

-But the ruling was criticised by members of the Police Superintendents' Association for England and Wales (PSAEW), which argued that the retiring of older officers would not result in major savings.'No alternative'
+But the ruling was criticised by members of the Police Superintendents' Association for England and Wales (PSAEW), which argued that the retiring of older officers would not result in major savings.